 Abstract

 Shape restrictions such as monotonicity on functions often arise naturally in statistical modeling.
 We consider a Bayesian approach to the estimation of a monotone regression function and testing for monotonicity.
 We construct a prior distribution using piecewise constant functions.
 For estimation, a prior imposing monotonicity of the heights of these steps is sensible, but the resulting posterior is harder to analyze theoretically.
 We consider a “projection-posterior” approach, where a conjugate normal prior is used, but the monotonicity constraint is imposed on posterior samples by a projection map onto the space of monotone functions.
-We show that the resulting posterior contracts at the optimal rate n13 under the L1-metric and at a nearly optimal rate under the empirical Lp-metrics for 0<p2.
+We show that the resulting posterior contracts at the optimal rate under the -metric and at a nearly optimal rate under the empirical -metrics for .
 The projection-posterior approach is also computationally more convenient.
 We also construct a Bayesian test for the hypothesis of monotonicity using the posterior probability of a shrinking neighborhood of the set of monotone functions.
 We show that the resulting test has a universal consistency property and obtain the separation rate which ensures that the resulting power function approaches one.

 Funding Statement